dorican/django-dfapp/README.rst

         'dfapp',
     ]

-Сreate your own form inherited from "DependentFieldsMixin":
+Create your own form inherited from "DependentFieldsMixin":
 ::

     from dfapp.mixins import DependentFieldsMixin